Welcome to a new kind of travel and lifestyle site for anyone who Has ever dreamed about living in France. Did you

 Kieran is 20 and he is the oldest.

 What can I say about him.
 Well, I once went river rafting near Montreal and the guides name was Kieran.
 I liked it so much that I wanted to name my first born son Kieran.
 Kieran drank his first legal beer at the at of 18 when we spent the summer in Montreal with my family.
 (The drinking age in Quebec and France is 18.)
 Kieran left France for about a year to have an American high school experience but he is now back in France with us where he belongs.
-He is planning on attending university in France majoring in Philosophy or Politics or Economics (like me).
+He is planning on attending university of Montpellier and major in Philosophy or Politics or maybe Economics (like me).

 André is the middle child.
 (18 years old)